Gabriel Teodros: Other work

-In November 2012, Teodros did a TED Talk about Hip Hop and Science Fiction, at TEDxRainier in Seattle, WA."Video: Gabriel Teodros – Hip Hop & Science Fiction (TEDxRainier)" by Danny.
+In November 2012, Teodros did a TED Talk about hip hop and science fiction, at TEDxRainier in Seattle, Washington."Video: Gabriel Teodros – Hip Hop & Science Fiction (TEDxRainier)" by Danny.
 The Find Magazine.
 December 14, 2012.
+The Pittsburgh-based artist Alisha Wormsley cites this TED Talk as an inspiration in her afro-futurist project There Are Black People In The Future."40 Acres and a Movie" by Wesley Morris and Jenna Wortham.
+New York Times.
+April 8, 2021.